 What is the Learning Hub?

 The Learning Hub is a targeted resource based environment, that caters for independent and guided learning for students identified with specific learning needs.
 It is a pro-active resource which helps students to meet their varying learning differences.
-The Hub is also a reactive resource which gives students access to a trusted learning environment as the need arises, according to their behavioural and/or learning needs.
+The Hub is also a reactive resource which gives students access to a trusted learning environment as the need arises, according to their emotional/social and learning needs.

 Which students does the Hub assist?

-Winmalee High School students who present with behavioural and/or mental health issues (anxiety, depression), autism and/or specific learning difficulties.
+Winmalee High School students who present with behavioural and/or mental health issues (anxiety, depression), and/or specific learning difficulties.
 This includes any student requiring specific learning assistance, diagnosed or undiagnosed.
-It also embraces students that require support and learning flexibility due to special circumstances that interrupt structured classroom learning.
+It also supports students that require additional learning flexibility due to special circumstances that interrupt structured classroom learning.
 This may be due to illness or extracurricular commitments.
-Thus gifted and talented students have a more flexible avenue for supported learning.

 How does the Hub operate?